 The Tea: A STEAMy Sip of Ori and the Blind Forest

 I’d heard the term “Metroidvania” before.
-No, I had never played one the games in the genre, but I knew that Samus was kick-ass in Super Smash Bros, and I'd watched the pilot of the Netflix Castlevania anime, so I thought I had a pretty solid background in the hybrid genre.
+No, I had never played a game like it, but I knew that Samus was kick-ass in Super Smash Bros, and I'd watched the pilot of the Netflix Castlevania anime, so I thought I had a pretty solid background in the hybrid genre.
 Surely there would be no further prerequisites.
 I could do this.
 It was just a platformer, right?
 Something like Super Mario but for furries.
 (Oh wait, that's already a thing.)

 But was wrong.
-It was hard -- no, it was super hard!
+It was hard.
+It was SUPER HARD.

 To be fair, it had been a while since I’d played what Waypoint Radio might refer to as a “video-game-ass video game,” if this even counted as one.
-For the previous three years, I’d been pretty busy -- and pretty stressed -- so I pretty much limited my video gaming to weekly jaunts through my heavily-hacked Animal Crossing: New Leaf town (aka, my happy place).
+For the past three years, I’ve been pretty busy -- and pretty stressed -- so I pretty much limited my video gaming to weekly jaunts through my heavily-hacked Animal Crossing: New Leaf town (aka, my happy place).

 The pace of an Animal Crossing stroll is perhaps somewhat more leisurely than that of a Metroidvania platformer.
-On top of that, Animal Crossing has far fewer buttons to remember!
+That, and Animal Crossing has far fewer buttons to remember.
 Essentially, you hold a tool, you hit “A,” and it does the thing.
 In Ori, my left hand was constantly playing its own little game of Twister on the keyboard while my right hand swirled the large glass of wine I inevitably poured myself after dying in the Ginso Tree for what felt like the 300th time.

-It was somewhere around the 150 mark that I switched the difficulty down the easy, but apparently, I needed “baby mode” because it took me another 20 minutes of fatalities to get through it all.
+It was somewhere around the 150 mark that I switched the difficulty down the easy, but apparently, I needed “baby mode” because it took me another 20 minutes of fatalities to get through it.